Sharon131/Microprocessor-s-Systems-II-Project/README.md

 Plug USB ending to computer and micro USB ending to OpenSDA socket in KL46Z board.

 ### Software
 First of all, we need to program FRDM-KL46Z board.
 For that, you can use Keil software.
+Before programing FRDM-KL46Z board, change variable CLOCK_SETUP to 2 in system_MKL46Z4.c file.
 Next, run program from folder computer_program on your computer to see plots.
 You may want to press RESET on KL46Z board to make sure that data from accelerometer and gyroscope are sent to computer.
+Plot should be shown in less than a minute.

 ## Status
 Currently not developed.
 Works on this project has finished.